cheqd/cheqd-node/architecture/adr-list/adr-010-did-resolver.md

 #### Pros

-- The Reesolver can be utilised without additional library dependencies and without setting up additional services.
+- The resolution endpoint can be utilised without additional library dependencies and without setting up additional services.

 #### Cons